fernandoacorreia/blog/content/posts/learning-golang-part-15.md

 # Print

-The `Print` function prints out its arguments without adding spaces in between.
+The [Print](https://golang.org/pkg/fmt/#Print) method prints out its arguments without adding spaces in between.
 It also doesn't add a new line character.

 For instance this program: